 NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 5-7.

-Figure 5-7: Application flow across a WAN
+Figure 5-7: Network set up for studying the ARP across a WAN

 Step 1: A network scenario is designed in the NetSim GUI comprising of 3 Wired Nodes, 2 L2 Switches, and 1 Router.